-Young Person's full name · Date of this record Why are you concerned about this young person?
+Young Person's full name Date of this record Why are you concerned about this young person?
 Details of what you have observed/ overheard / been told / and when?

 Date and time you handed this form to the DSL: Your name and role: Signature Have you spoken to the young person concerned?
 Yes No What did they say?
 Use the young person's own words as nearly as you can remember them.
 Have you spoken to anyone else about your concern?
 Who?
 Is this the first time you have been concerned about this young person?
-Further details can be recorded on the reverse side of this decument
+Further details can be recorded on the reverse side of this document

-Appendix 5

-Record of safeguarding concern: Hidelow Grange School Incident number:

-Young Person's details
+Appendix 5 Record of safeguarding concern: Hidelow Grange School Incident number: Young Person's details Full name: Details of those with parental responsibility Name(s) Telephone No. Relationship to the young person Why are you concerned about this young person?

-Full name:

-Details of those with parental responsibility

-Name(s)

-Telephone No.

-Relationship to the young person

-Why are you concerned about this young person?
 Please provide a description of incidents/conversations and the clear what is fact and what is opinion or hearsay.
-You must not a or try to investigate the concern yourself -

-What have you observed and when?
-(This relates to anything you have personally witnessed)

-What have you been told and when?
+You must not a or try to investigate the concern yourself What have you observed and when?
+(This relates to anything you have personally witnessed) What have you been told and when?
 (Write here anything you have been told by the young person or has said what) r any other person.
 Be clear about who

 What have you heard and when?
 (This may be third-party information that is relevant but as yet unsubstantiated)

+(This may be thind-party information that is relevant but as yet unsubstantiated)

 If an allegation has been made, give any details you have about the alleged abuser

 Date and time of this record

 Your details

+Tour details

 Full name

+Tuil name

 Position

 Do those with parental responsibility know this form has been completed?

-☐ Yes ☐ No
+☐Yes ☐No

 If not, why not?

 If yes, what did they say?

+Provide a construction of the Construction of

 Does the young person have any visible injury, or have they told you they have been injured?

 Yes No

 If yes, has medical advice been sought?